 This year the European Commission has launched the PV IMPACT project to monitor the progress of the initiatives envisaged by the Plan and the achievement of the targets.
 Among the various commitments, a number of technical-strategic meetings between companies and public/private laboratories will be organised to networking, with the aim of creating new synergies that support the development of new products and industrial processes in the photovoltaic sector.

 IPPO ENGINEERING FOR ENERGY EFFICIENCY AND RENEWABLE ENERGIES

-IPPO Engineering, specialised since 2004 in blue technology [link al secondo articolo], renewable energy and energy efficiency, has designed and installed dozens of photovoltaic systems on sheds, terraces, canopies and roofs, providing also several companies in Sicily and beyond with consulting services on energy efficiency, including the important geothermal plant in Letojanni (Sicily).
+IPPO Engineering, specialised since 2004 in blue technology, renewable energy, energy efficiency and development of software for environmental technologies, has designed and installed dozens of photovoltaic systems on sheds, terraces, canopies and roofs, providing also several companies in Sicily and beyond with consulting services on energy efficiency, including the important geothermal plant in Letojanni (Sicily).

 Visit our JOurnal to learn about the world of energy efficiency and stay updated on related news.